citizennet/purescript-lynx/.k8s/README.md

 hostname > /etc/hostname
 ```

+If you don't want to mess with your system's `hostname` settings, just hardcode that part in the `helm install` command.

 And that's it!
 You can verify your deployment by running `kubectl get pods` and looking for `lynx-...`.
 To view the logs for either, run `kubectl logs <pod name> <container name>` where `<container name>` is either `lynx` for the http server logs, or `lynx-watch` for the watch logs.

 ## Helm config options